Deputy Director of Postgraduate Education

 Biography

 Peter's research focusses on political ideas, public policy, and electoral politics in modern Britain.
 His first book, The Liberal Party and the Economy, 1929-1964 (Oxford, 2015) explored how British Liberals engaged with economic thought in the era of John Maynard Keynes and William Beveridge.
 His second book, Transfer State (Oxford, 2019), examined how changing attitudes to work and social welfare have shaped the development of Universal Credit and the campaign for a universal basic income.
 Together with Daniel Zamora Vargas and Pedro Ramos Pinto, he has co-edited a recent essay collection on Universal Basic Income in Historical Perspective (Palgrave Macmillan, 2021).
 Peter has also published articles in a wide range of history and political science journals.
+He is currently working on the politics of tax and spending in the UK and other Westminster democracies.

-Peter was Chair of the Management Committee for Cambridge's History and Politics Tripos between 2016 and 2020, and is now Deputy Director of Postgraduate Education for POLIS.
-He was awarded the University's Pilkington Prize for Teaching Excellence in 2021, and directs studies for History and Politics students (and some HSPS students) at Churchill College.
+Peter was Chair of the Management Committee for Cambridge's History and Politics Tripos between 2016 and 2020, and is now the Director of Postgraduate Education in POLIS.

 Research

-- Twentieth-century British history
+• Twentieth-century British history

-- Party politics, elections, and public policy
+• Political parties, elections, and public policy

-- Canadian and Australian politics
+• Canadian and Australian politics

 Publications